OutLineApi/OutLineAPI/README.md

 Welcome To OutlineAPI!
 This API Includes: AES Keys, Cosmetic Details, STW & BR News, Playlist Info, Itemshop, and etc!

-Note: this is still a work in progress.
+Note: This will no longer be updated please use the one in https://github.com/OutLineApi/OutLineV2

 This API is made By: